devikajan/Olympics-Games-Analysis/README.md

 - Filters for year, country, sport, and event
 - Clear visuals to compare Olympic performance over time

-## Data Source
+## Data Source & Credits

-- Dataset: Historical results of the Olympic Games
+- The dataset and project reference were taken from **Ali Ahmed**'s YouTube channel, where he provided the Olympic Games dataset and an excellent walkthrough for analysis.
-- Filtered to include only **Summer Olympic Games**
+- The data used includes only **Summer Olympic Games**.

 ## Files Included